ericmorris3@gmail.com

 After college Eric relocated to Los Angeles where he wrote and produced for television.
 His writing credits include episodes of Star Trek: Voyager, JAG, Xena: Warrior Princess, The Pretender and Outer Limits.
 He created the comedy/action series Jack of All Trades, which starred Bruce Campbell as a spy fighting the Napoleonic Empire.

-Eric's interests include transportation equity; transportation and disadvantaged populations; transportation history; and transportation finance, economics, and management.
-He has also studied environmental economics with Matthew E. Kahn, economic geography with Michael Storper and Allen J. Scott, parking policy with Donald Shoup, and the transportation/land use nexus with Randall Crane.
+Eric's interests how urbanization and transportation affect well-being and activity patterns; transportation equity; transportation and disadvantaged populations; transportation history; and transportation finance, economics, and management.
+He also has interests in economic geography and environmental economics.

 When not using statistical methods to analyze traveling, Eric enjoys using statistical methods to analyze traveling – as in the "traveling" violation on the basketball court.
-Eric writes about pro basketball on a weekly basis for the NBA's website, nba.com.
-His focus is on the fantasy game, of which he is a rabid player.
-Eric also curates a decent-sized Grateful Dead bootleg collection.
+For the 2009-2010 NBA season, Eric wrote about pro basketball on a weekly basis for the NBA's website, nba.com.
+His focus was the fantasy game, of which he is a rabid player.
+Eric also curates a decent-sized Grateful Dead bootleg collection, and is an obsessive Clemson Tigers football fan.

 ACADEMIC CV